6 French Citizens, 2 Guides Killed by Gunmen at Giraffe Park

-Unidentified gunmen killed six French citizens and two Nigerien guides who were visiting a wildlife park east of Niger’s capital early Sunday, the West African nation’s interior ministry said.
+Unidentified gunmen killed six French aid workers and two Nigerien guides who were visiting a wildlife park east of Niger’s capital early Sunday, authorities from both countries said.

+French President Emmanuel Macron expressed his condolences and support for the victims' families in a statement.

-French President Emmanuel Macron's office confirmed that some French citizens were killed during the attack but would not elaborate.
-Macron had a phone call with Niger President Mahamadou Issoufou on Sunday evening, his office said.
+Macron had a phone call with Niger President Mahamadou Issoufou on Sunday evening and both heads of state stressed that “all means are and will be used to clarify the circumstances of the deadly attack,” the statement said.

 The attack took place in Koure, where Niger has a giraffe reserve, Oumarou Moussa, the adviser to Niger's interior minister, told The Associated Press.
 The area is a protected national park that contains dense vegetation and tall trees about 70 kilometers (45 miles) southeast of the capital.
 Hundreds of people visit each year to see its distinctive giraffes.